-Here is a list of 25 Ideas of things to do with the Kindness Elves based on what we did last year.
+Here is a list of 25 Ideas of things to do with the Kindness Elves based on some of our favourite ideas.
 I hope these will help kickstart your plans for this year!
-Click the link above or image below to go to the list.
 There are LOADS of ideas to get you started with this fun, family project!

 You can also follow the Kindness Elves on their very own Facebook page where we share lots of the ideas and photos together as a community.
-These will be a great place to get you started and you can also find me writing about them on Instagram and Twitter in December too, using the hashtag #thekindnesselves to share your kind moments with your own Kindness Elves!
+These will be a great place to get you started and you can also find them on their very own Instagram page too.
+Use the hashtag #thekindnesselves to share your kind moments with your own Kindness Elves!

-I’m hoping this will be a very valuable tool in helping them learn and focus on the positive attributes that we try and teach them in everyday life.
+The Kindness Elves have been a very valuable tool in helping them learn and focus on the positive attributes that we try and teach them in everyday life.
 As a Christian family we very much teach them those all important words that Jesus left us: “there are these 3 things that remain, faith, hope and love, but the greatest of these is LOVE”.
 And also “You shall love the Lord your God with all your heart, with all your soul and with all your mind…and you shall love your neighbour as yourself.”
-Ever since their birth we said we wanted (more than academic achievement or future careers) for our kids to be full of love for people around them.
+Ever since their birth we said we wanted (more than academic achievement or future careers) for our kids to be full of love and kindness for people around them.
 Less entitlement and “I want”, and more thinking about others and how we can serve them and help them in the small things as well as the big.

 Every little kindness adds up to a big change for the world!
 Will you join our mission?!
 Adopt this tradition for your own family or classroom this year.
 Check out all of the gorgeous range of Kindness Elves available over on our dedicated website here!